zsx/r3/README.md

 to do a complete build on very old compilers when `__cplusplus` is not defined.

-Consequently, Ren/C brings all the non-GUI features added by Atronix and Saphirion to core builds for other systems (Mac 32-bit and 64-bit, HaikuOS, Raspberry Pi, etc.)  It also allows users who are not interested in the GUI to use lighter builds on Windows and Linux.
+Consequently, Ren/C brings all the non-GUI features added by Atronix and Saphirion to core builds for other systems (OS/X 32-bit and 64-bit, HaikuOS, Raspberry Pi, etc.)  It also allows users who are not interested in the GUI to use lighter builds on Windows and Linux.